AURO: Reinforcement Learning for Adaptive User Retention Optimization in Recommender Systems: Algorithm

 \section{Algorithm}

-The detailed algorithm procedure of AdaRec is shown in Alg.~\ref{alg:main}.
-The main differences between AdaRec and TD3 are: 1.
-The policy takes an additional latent variable $z_t$ as input (line 3).
-The latent variable is the output of the context encoder $\phi_\varphi$, which is trained with the loss specified in Eq.~(\ref{eq:loss_final}) (line 9).
-2. The exploration action $a_E$ is generated with Eq.~(\ref{eq:a_explore}) (line 6) rather than by adding Gaussian noise to the original action $a_T$.
+The detailed algorithm workflow of \algo is in Alg.~\ref{alg:main}.
+The main differences between \algo and TD3 are: 1.
+The policy takes an additional latent variable $z_t$ as input .
+The latent variable is the output of the state abstraction module $\phi_\varphi$, which is trained with the loss specified in Eq.~(\ref{eq:loss_final}) 2.
+The exploration action $a_E$ is generated with Eq.~(\ref{eq:a_explore}) rather than by adding Gaussian noise to the original action $a_T$.

+\textbf{Algorithmic Limitations and Failure Cases}\quad This paper focuses on the task of optimizing user retention, without considering the combination of retention signals with immediate user feedback.
+It will be interesting to investigate how to balance these two kinds of reward signals.
+One potential failure case of our algorithm is when users exhibit unusual or adversarial patterns that have never been witnessed by the algorithm.
+For example, users may suddenly get bored of the app and dislike every item that is recommended.
+Our state abstraction module may fail to adapt such behavior pattern and recommend appropriate items.
+Another case is stubborn users that do not click any novel item that they are unfamiliar with.
+Our exploration module may lead to inferior retention performance on such users, compared with greedy recommendation methods.

+We would also like to mention that in our live recommendation platform, RL-based algorithms are only one step of the long recommendation pipeline.
+Items selected by \algo will not be directly presented to users before further ranking and filtering.
+The filtering mechanism ensure that no dangerous or illegal items will be presented to users.
+When applying similar RL-based recommendation algorithms to real-world, it is very important for future practitioners to be aware of post processing, such as item filtering, for safe and robust recommendation.